linnvel/leetcode_in_python/README.md

     - `startIndex := i + 1`
         - `cur` has all or part of elements in `input`.
 Each element appears **at most once**.
-        - Subsets I/II, Palindrome Partitioning, Restore IP Address
+        - Subsets I/II, Palindrome Partitioning, Restore IP Address, Combination Sum II/III
     - `startIndex := i`
         - `cur` has all or part of elements in `input`.
 Each element could appear **multiple times**.
         - Combination Sum
     - `seen`
         - `cur` has all elements in `input` **once**.
-        - Permutation I/II, Combination Sum II
+        - Permutation I/II

     - Don't need `startIndex`, i.e., `startIndex` always equals to 0.
         - Letter Combination of a Phone Number